The International Society of Nephrology

-Since its foundation in 1960, the International Society of Nephrology (ISN) has pursued the worldwide advancement of education, science and patient care in nephrology (the medical sub-specialty dealing with kidneys).
+Since its foundation in 1960, the International Society of Nephrology (ISN) has pursued the worldwide advancement of education, science, and patient care in nephrology (the medical sub-specialty dealing with kidneys).
+In this frame and in collaboration with Hydration for Health, many research studies were supported, and many research opportunities were created: the ISN-H4KH New Investigator Award, the H4KH Research Grant and the ISN H4KH Research Fellowship.

 The objectives of the ISN-H4KH Initiative are: